-I will not deny that there are some advantages to automate some things in your personal finance routines.
-But I believe there are mostly disadvantages in doing it.
+I will not deny some advantages to automating some things in your personal finance routines.
+But I believe there are mostly disadvantages to fully automating your personal finances.
 Many people will not agree with my point of view.
-But this is something I have wanted to write about for some time.
+But I hope that will yield some interesting debate!

-In this post, I am going to describe the reasons why I do not like money automation.
-In fact, I believe it may be a bad idea for most people to automate their finances.
-This is an advice that is given on way too many personal finance media.
-As you will see in this post, there are many reasons why this is a bad advice!
+In this article, I describe the reasons why I do not like money automation.
+It may be a bad idea for most people to automate their finances.
+It is a piece of advice that way too many personal finance media give.
+As you will see in this article, there are many reasons why automating all your finances is bad advice!

 What is money automation?

-Let’s start at the beginning with what is money automation.
+What is automating your personal finances all about?
 It is a way to put your money into automatic control.
 You can set several automatic recurrent transfers to move money after you receive your income into several different accounts.
 For instance, you can set up an automatic transfer to your retirement account (a 401(k) or a third pillar).
 You can also automatically send money to your broker account.
 And you can also move some money to some savings accounts.

-Another thing you can automate is your bills.
+Another thing you can do is automate your bills.
 You can automatically pay your bills by different means.
 For some bills, you can also set automatic transfers to another bank account.
-You also could use direct debit orders where the company can directly withdraw a set amount of money from your account.
+You also could use direct debit orders where the company can directly withdraw a set amount of money from your account regularly.
 Or you can use electronic bills to limit the amount of work you have to do to pay each bill.

-At first sight, all of this seems really great.
-But you will see in the following sections that there are many reasons why this is not a good idea!
+At first sight, all of this seems great.
+But we will see in the following sections that there are many reasons why this is not a good idea!
 I do not like automating any of my finances.

 Paying yourself first is not efficient

-One advice that you are going to see in almost all personal finance blogs is that you should pay yourself first.
-When you receive your salary, you should directly set aside a certain amount of it and move it on a next account as your savings.
+One piece of advice that you see in almost all personal finance blogs is that you should pay yourself first.
+When you receive your salary, you should directly set aside a certain amount and move it to the next account as your savings.
 Then, you can use the remaining of your money to pay for your bills and maybe use something for you.
 The advantage of this technique is that you are guaranteed to save this money every month.

 You should not be content with a small number.
 You should save as much as you can!
-This is the lazy approach!
+It is a lazy approach!
 It makes you think you do not need to save more.
-But if you are serious about reaching financial independence, retiring early or even another financial goal like buying a house, you should not be content with a fixed amount.
+But if you are serious about reaching financial independence, retiring early, or even about another financial goal like buying a house, you should not be content with a fixed amount.
 You should try to save all you can!

-Some people will tell you that it is good to not know what is going on, to lose control and let the system do everything.
-This is the so-called, set it and forget it strategy.
+Some people will tell you that it is good not to know what is happening, to lose control, and let the system do everything.
+It is the so-called, set it and forget it strategy.
 But I do not agree.
 You should be in complete control of your finances.
 It takes some self-control to do it correctly.
-But it is totally worth it to be in full control.
+But it is worth it to be in full control.

 Why?
-First of all, if you do not really know what is going on, you will not realize that some things are wrong.
+First, if you do not know what is happening, you will not realize if some things are wrong.
 For example, you first set your automation to save 10%.
-Then you get an increase in your income and this gets down to 7%.
+Then you get an increase in your income, and this gets down to 7%.
 You will not pay attention to the difference.
 You will simply spend more, thinking you still save 10% of your income.
-This is dangerous in my opinion.
-This comes back to the fact that it is not efficient.
-You should save as much as you can, not a fixed arbitrary amount.
-There are some banks that allow you to increase the amount over time.
-But very few banks have this option.
-And it is not a good criterion to choose a bank.
+It is dangerous, in my opinion.

 Not only is automating your finances not very efficient and makes you lose control, but it could also be dangerous.

-First of all, if you automate your finances a lot, you will almost not look at your bank accounts.
-Many people are actually advocating for a set-and-forget strategy with money automation.
-But this is an incredibly bad advice.
-If you are the victim of financial fraud, it may take you much longer to find about it.
-Generally, it is easier to resolve financial fraud if you detect it as fast as possible.
+First, if you are automating your finances, you will almost not look at your bank accounts.
+Many people are advocating for a set-and-forget strategy with money automation.
+But this is incredibly bad advice.
+If you are the victim of financial fraud, it may take you much longer to find out about it.
+Generally, it is easier to resolve financial fraud if you detect early.

 There is another reason why automating your finances may be dangerous.
-If you automate your finances, you have to base everything on your income date.
+Automating your finances, you have to base everything on your income date.
 Then what happens if your salary gets one or two days late?
-All your other payments are going to start even if you do not have money to pay them.
+All your other payments will start even if you do not have money to pay them.
 In the best case, nothing happens.
-But depending on your account, you could end up in negative.
-This means heavy interest on the negative amount.
+But depending on your account, you could end up negative.
+It means paying a substantial interest rate on the negative amount.
 If it is not being paid, you may also not see that it did not go through.
 That means you risk getting late.

 It is often too complicated